markusfisch/TouchClock/README.md

 Touch Clock for Android
 =======================

-A editable clock view for Android.
-Gives users a straight forward, traditional way of setting a time (and - optionally - a duration).
+Editable clock view for Android.
+Gives users a straight forward, traditional way of setting a time (and optionally a duration).

 Minnimum SDK version 4.